Hello my favs; Did you read the script for the last few episodes?

 It looks better than it is because the competition sucks so badly.
 But I still love it.

 Esther Yu is a charming actress, and this familiar, sweet-natured archetype is well within her wheel-house.
-She's cute, but a little dim until the plot needs her to figure things out.
+Xiao LanHua is cute, but a little dim until the plot needs her to figure things out to advance it.
 Dylan Wang is not doing anything particularly mind-blowing with his cold Moon Supreme who thaws into tender passion.
 But, he looks pretty and menacing when he needs to.
 These are stock characters being adequately performed with decent chemistry.
 All their emotional through-lines track.
 The story also takes particular pains to ensure both get generally equal screen time with their own melodramatic issues.
 Is Xiao Lanhua's part slightly under-written as compared to Dongfang Qingcang?
 Yes.
-What happened to her work with the Destiny Books?
-What about her murdered parents?
-What's her place in this hierarchy?
 But she at least has goals and she stands toe-to-toe with her love interest in terms of power.
 She isn't a passive observing partner in his tragic story like so many heroines.
 That in itself is great.
+That they both have stories, and both are important, and neither one is overtaken by the other.

 Of particular note are the side characters.
 LBFAD shines in that, again, it ensure that characters are introduced with particular motives, go through an emotional journey and have satisfying conclusions, instead of just disappearing from the narrative when their involvement with the main couple concludes.
 I really liked Danyin and Chengheng.
 They could have easily been useless side-characters intended as obstacles and nothing more, but both were allowed to evolve into their own people with their own paths.
 They are treated like characters, as opposed to satellites to the main couple.
 All of the acting is fine, no stand-outs, but no weak links.
 Chidi and Rong Hao's story is particularly poignant, Jie Li and Shang Que's is the weakest.